English Language and Literature

 Students also gain the following abilities in their selected major track:

-- Producing close readings of texts that integrate terms and concepts related to literary expression and to literature’s function as a cultural force (Literary and Cultural Studies)
+- Producing close readings of texts that integrate terms and concepts related to literary expression and to literature’s function as a historical and cultural force (Literary and Cultural Studies)

 - Analyzing the relationship between language, thought, and communication and applying the power of language and other symbol systems to reach audiences and shape social realities (Language, Writing, and Rhetoric)